-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Mechanism and Robot Kinematics Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 22 Velocity Analysis: Method of IC - II
+Lecture - 24 Velocity Analysis: Application of Geometric Concepts - II

-We will be discussing the Velocity Analysis problem for constraint mechanisms, which we have started.
-So, in this lecture we will consider the same problem, we will go through this the velocity analysis problem based on geometric methods.
-And we will look at different example today.

-So to give you the overview, we are going to look at this velocity analysis problem using the instantaneous center of rotation concept for a 3R1P chain of type 1.
+We will be discussing the velocity analysis problem for constraint mechanisms, which we have started.
+So, in this lecture we will consider the same problem, we will go through this the velocity analysis problem based on geometric methods and we will look at a different example today.
+So, to give you the overview, we are going to look at this velocity analysis problem using the instantaneous center of rotation concept for a 3R1P chain of type 1.

-So, we have looked at what velocity analysis problem is about?
-It is about finding the input output velocity relations.
-And we have the 2 problem forward and inverse problems which are very easily found, if we have solved 1, the other is very easy to find.
+So, we have looked at what velocity analysis problem is about, it is about finding the input output velocity relations and we have the 2 problems forward and the inverse problems, which are very easily found, if you have solved 1 the other is very easy to find.

-In the case of robots, we have seeing that velocity analysis problem is little more complicated, where we need to specify the velocity along a path, because the velocity vector will always be tangent to the path and corresponding to that velocity vector.
-We can find out the actuator rates through the velocity analysis by solving the velocity analysis problem.

-So, this inverse problem in which the path is specified we have to find out the actuator rates, this is known as the path planning or path generation problem.
+In the case of robots, we have seen that velocity analysis problem is little more complicated, where we need to specify the velocity along a path because the velocity vector will always be tangent to the path and corresponding to that velocity vector, we can find out the actuator rates through the velocity analysis by solving the velocity analysis problem.
+So, this inverse problem in which the path is specified, we have to find out the actuator weights, this is known as the path planning or path generation problem.